punchplatform/starters/punchlines/java/punchlets/README.md

 # Punchlets Starters

-This folder provides easy to start with punchlets examples.
-The Makefile lets you start the jaja punchline image to test and see the effect of various punchlang use cases.
+This folder provides easy-to-start-with punchlets examples.
+The Makefile lets you start the java punchline and see the effect of various punchlang use cases.

 * *artifact* : demonstrates the loading of resources from a punch artifact.